 • Allow the floor to dry completely.
 A fan will speed drying.
 Caution: Place fan on a dry surface to reduce shock hazards.

 The clean, dry floor is now prepared for sealing.
 Transparent concrete sealer is sold by hardware stores and home centers.
-Follow all label instructions, cautions and warnings when applying two coats of sealant.
+Follow all label instructions, cautions and warnings when applying coats of sealant.

 Caution: The cleaning and sealing chemicals used in this process can be hazardous.
 Wear skin and eye protection, and ensure good ventilation to avoid breathing any harmful vapors.
 Store any leftover chemicals in original containers out of the reach of children.